Turkish Prime Minister targeted in second audio tape

 It was granted incentives including tax exemptions on investments of up to 11.5 billion lira ($5.2 billion) from the government in December, according to the Economy Ministry’s website.

-Additional reporting by Asli Kandemir and Orhan Coskun; Writing by Nick Tattersall and Daren Butler; Editing by Jon Boyle
+Additional reporting by Asli Kandemir and Orhan Coskun; Writing by Nick Tattersall; editing by Ralph Boulton.